STACEY VANEK SMITH, HOST:

 SMITH: It was under 20 minutes.

 FLOWERS: Well, that was too long.
-It should of been ten.
+It should've been 10.

 SMITH: They got the cows.